Understanding the Legal Difference Between Commission and Bonus under Massachusetts Wage Laws

 Varied Forms of Commissions: Commissions, as defined by the Wage Act, encompass diverse structures.
 Whether percentage-based or flat-rate, the critical factor is individual contribution.
 For instance, service professionals earning based on sessions or a percentage of client revenue fall under the commission definition.
 Examples of Incentive Pay that Should be Considered CommissionsSales Commissions: Calculated as a percentage of revenue or "gross margin."
 For instance, a salesperson earning a percentage of each sale is receiving a commission.

 Sales or Lead Generation Commissions: Based on an individual's contribution to the prospect pool.
 Even if the person is not the one closing the sale, as long as the incentive is based on that individual’s contribution to the prospect pool, it's considered a commission.
 Service Commissions: Common in industries like hair salons, where compensation ties to individuals served.
 This also occurs in the professional services area.
 For example, a service professional might earn a flat amount per session or per client served, or a percentage of the revenue received from that client.
-Both structures should fall under the definition of commissions according to the Wage Act.
-Examples of Incentive Pay that Should be Considered BonusesYear-End Discretionary Bonus: Determined by tangible and intangible factors.
-For example, a bonus could be based on good performance reviews, company or division profitability, or achievement of specific goals.
+Both structures should fall under the definition of commissions according to the Wage Act. |

 |